 You can find Ben's steamfitting resume on Linkedin.com.

 Altex, Black & McDonald, CEDA, CIMS, Edmonton Exchanger, Jacob's, and TAMS have all hired Ben as a UA 488 General Foreman - Piping and/or Foreman - Piping on their sites.

 This past summer, Ben's three night shift crews won Shell Scotford's Safety Cup a record of seven times during the shutdown.
 They also earned a PF factor of 30% greater than the next nearest unit in the plant.
 His crews received company-wide recognition for proving that they can be the safest, the most efficient, the most productive - and the happiest - at the same time!

-Ben recently completed the Better SuperVision program, which focuses on developing frontline supervisory competencies for the commercial, institutional, and industrial construction and plant maintenance industries.
+Ben completed the Better SuperVision program in October 2020, which focuses on developing frontline supervisory competencies for the commercial, institutional, and industrial construction and plant maintenance industries.
 His next continuing education objective is completing the National Construction Safety Officer (NCSO) program.